-In order to know how to best care for and plan for urban forests, you need to know what you have.
-Conducting a regular tree inventory is an important piece of having an effective and sustainable tree program, and can inform the development of a reasonable plan for your community's trees.
+In order to know how to best care for and plan for urban forests and public trees, you need to know what you have.
+An inventory and/or a canopy assessment is an essential component of having an effective and sustainable tree program, and can inform the development of a reasonable plan for your community's trees.

-A tree inventory is the process of counting, characterizing, and recording information about the trees that make up the urban forest in your community.
-It is a useful process that documents important information related to:
+A tree inventory is the process of counting, characterizing, and recording information about the trees that make up an urban and community forest.
+While highly customizable based on community goals and capacity, an inventory may collect information related to:

 - Total number of trees